 Long-running TV and radio programs founded on social psychology are helping people around the world make positive changes in their lives, from encouraging literacy to raising the status of women in societies where they are marginalized, said renowned social cognitive psychologist Albert Bandura, PhD, at a presidential invited address at APA's 2004 Annual Convention in Honolulu.
-Bandura also received APA's Lifetime Achievement Award at the convention (see page 15, "The gifts of others").
+Bandura also received APA's Lifetime Achievement Award at the convention.

 Bandura's social learning theory--which emphasizes how modeling and enhancing people's sense of efficacy can help them improve their lives--is at the heart of numerous serial dramas now airing in Africa, Asia and Latin America.
 And research is finding the dramas' gripping storylines and realistic characters are proving influential by encouraging people to adopt family planning methods, seek literacy programs, improve women's status and protect against AIDS infection.